sahara101/Movie-Roulette/README.md

 Forked from https://github.com/Akasiek/Random-Plex-Movie

 # Movie Roulette
-Docker container which chooses a random movie from your Plex and/or Jellyfin movie library.
+Docker container which chooses a random movie from your Plex and/or Jellyfin movie libraries.
+Cinema Posters function added.

 # Tested Players
 ## Plex